spatialillusions/mil-std-2525/README.md

-# MILSTD Military symbol standards in JSON
+# MILSTD Military symbol standards in TSV and JS

 This repository contains the following standards in JSON format for easy reuse in other projects.